 Maintain a dynamic management framework

 5) Maintain the board as a well-functioning, balanced team led by the chair

 The Board’s role is to agree to the Company’s long-term direction and strategy and monitor achievement of key milestones against its business objectives.
 The Board meets formally at least six times a year for these purposes and holds additional meetings when necessary to transact other business.
 The Board receives reports for consideration on all significant strategic, operational and financial matters.

-The Board is comprised of a Chief Executive Officer (Steven Oyer) an independent Non-Executive Chairman (Nicholas Hurd), a Chief Investment Officer (Pär Lindström), a Chief Financial Officer (Marc Chennault) and two independent NEDs (Alice Chapple and Patricia McCall).
+The Board is comprised of a Chief Executive Officer (Steven Oyer) an independent Non-Executive Chairman (Nicholas Hurd), a Chief Investment Officer (Pär Lindström), a Chief Financial Officer (Dmitri Tsvetkov) and two independent NEDs (Alice Chapple and Patricia McCall).
 Each Director serves on the Board until the Annual General Meeting following his or her election or appointment.
 Under the Company’s articles of association all directors are required to submit themselves for re-election every year.
 The Chief Executive Officer works full time for the Company.
 Each member of the Board is committed to spending sufficient time to enable them to carry out their duties as a director.
 The Board meets regularly throughout the year as deemed appropriate formally and informally, in person, virtually by video conference and by telephone.

 The Company keeps under review the constitution of the Board and may seek to add more members as required as the Company grows and develops.